Raid into the South China Sea

 ww2dbaseTask Force 38 spent two days going across the center of the South China Sea trying to avoid detection by staying within the edges of the weather being thrown out from a growing typhoon over Mindanao in the Philippines.
 The ships arrived on the other side on the morning of January 12th at a point about 65 miles off Cam Ranh Bay in French Indochina (now Vietnam).
 Halsey's intelligence indicated major elements of the Japanese fleet were in Cam Ranh Bay and plans were made to attack those elements with a combined air and surface attack.
 Early reconnaissance flights reported very few ships in the bay however, so alternate plans were quickly implemented.

 ww2dbaseWave upon wave of US aircraft scoured the Indochinese coast along a 400-mile stretch from Qui Nhon in the north to Saigon (now Ho Chi Minh City) in the south.
 Several clusters of merchant ships and escort vessels were identified and attacked.
-Concentrations were found in Saigon harbor on the Mekong River, off Cap St. Jacques at the mouth Mekong Delta, at Cape Padaran 150 miles up the coast, at Cam Ranh Bay (although fewer ships than first expected), and north of Qui Nhon another 150 miles up the coast.
+Concentrations were found in Saigon harbor on the Mekong River, off Cap St. Jacques at the mouth of the Mekong Delta, at Cape Padaran 150 miles up the coast, at Cam Ranh Bay (although fewer ships than first expected), and north of Qui Nhon another 150 miles up the coast.
 Convoy HI-86 north of Qui Nhon consisted of ten merchant ships plus six escorts and drew attention that was about average for the day: full strikes of 30-40 planes each from carriers Hancock, Hornet (Essex-class), Ticonderoga, Essex, Lexington (Essex-class), Independence, and Langley.
 The result was that only three of the smaller escorts remained afloat and the rest were either sunk or left beached and burning.
 The three surviving escorts were all damaged to the point they had to be removed from service and those three escorts combined amounted to less than 5% of the convoy's total tonnage.
 The absence of air opposition allowed the American planes to thoroughly pound all the targets they found.
 At the end of that single day, a total 41 ships throughout the region were sunk, 31 others were damaged, and 112 aircraft were destroyed on the ground (or on the water).
 Additionally, numerous docks, oil storage tanks, and airfield facilities were heavily damaged.

 ww2dbaseThe results of the day drastically reduced the Japanese ability to ship essential goods along this route.
 The "pinch" this created in Japan would be felt until well after the war ended.
 Robert Sherrod was a Time Magazine correspondent who flew as an observer with planes from the Essex on a raid against targets in Saigon.
 He summed up the day by saying, "By any accounting, 12 January 1945 must be regarded as one of the great days of the US Navy."